HarishHary/blink/docs/internals/controller-runtime.md

 ## Writer I/O barrier and shutdown

-The barrier separates actor lifecycle from blocking writer I/O. `Acquire` succeeds only before `Seal`.
-Every accepted writer `Start` reports a supervisor fence and releases its reservation on return.
+`runtime.IOBarrier` in `internal/runtime/io_barrier.go` is a shared counting primitive, not a controller type: the controller application and the stage runtime both use it.
+Here it separates actor lifecycle from blocking writer I/O. `Acquire` succeeds only before `Seal`; a sealed barrier with no reservations left is quiesced.

+Each accepted writer holds two of them.
+The application's barrier is shared by every writer instance and gates `Close`.
+A private completion barrier, created and sealed in the writer's own `Init` with one reservation held, exists only to prove that one instance finished: `MessageSnapshotWriterIOStarted` hands the supervisor a pointer to it, and the supervisor releases the fence only once it reads `Quiesced()`.
+The writer's `Start` releases the completion barrier before sending `MessageSnapshotWriterIOStopped`, so the proof is already in place when the notification lands.

 ### Lifecycle